 Layoff vs. Furlough: What’s the Difference?

-- Furloughed public employees retain their employment rights—this means that they have a presumptive right to return to their position if they choose and if it still exists.
+- Furloughed public employees retain their employment rights—meaning that when a position is reinstated, they have a right to return to that role if they want and if it still exists.

 An employer will typically use a furlough to retain staff that they can’t afford but don’t want to layoff.